scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 In all the following scenarios, assume that an attacker has a local full node in its control.
 They cannot break into SGX, but they can tightly monitor and debug every other aspect of the node, including trying to feed old transactions directly to the contract inside SGX (replay).
 Also, though it's encrypted, they can also monitor memory (size), CPU (load) and disk usage (read/write timings and sizes) of the SGX chip.

 For encryption, the Secret Network is using (AES-SIV)[https://tools.ietf.org/html/rfc5297], which does not pad the ciphertext.
-This means it leaks information about the plaintext data, specifically what is its size, though in most aspects it's more secure than other padded encryption schemes.
+This means it leaks information about the plaintext data, specifically what is its size, though in most cases it's more secure than other padded encryption schemes.
 Read more about the encryption specs [in here](protocol/encryption-specs.md).

-Most of the below examples talk about an attacker reveiling which function was executed on the contract, but this is not the only type of data leakage that an attacker might target.
+Most of the below examples talk about an attacker revealing which function was executed on the contract, but this is not the only type of data leakage that an attacker might target.

-Secret Contract developers must analyze the privacy model of their contract - What kind of information must remain private and what kind of information, if revieled, won't affect the operation of the contract and its users.
+Secret Contract developers must analyze the privacy model of their contract - What kind of information must remain private and what kind of information, if revealed, won't affect the operation of the contract and its users.

 ## Differences in input sizes